 This compensation is paid to the members of the Board of Directors, provided they have fully completed their terms of office.
 The purpose is to reward the contribution made by each member to the Itaú Unibanco conglomerate.
-The annual fixed compensation considers the history and résumé of members, in addition to market conditions and other factors that may be agreed between the member of the Board of Directors and Itaú Unibanco conglomerate.
+The annual fixed compensation takes into account the history and résumé of members, in addition to market conditions and other factors that may be agreed between the member of the Board of Directors and Itaú Unibanco conglomerate.

-To calculate the value of the shares used to make up the compensation payable in shares or stock-based instruments, we use the average price of Itaú Unibanco Holding's preferred shares on B3 - Bolsa, Brasil, Balcão ("B3") in the thirty (30) days prior to calculation, which will be carried out in the seventh (7th) business day prior to granting the shares or paying the compensation.
+For the purposes of calculating the value of the shares that are used to compose the remuneration in shares or share-based instruments, the average closing price of the preferred shares of Itaú Unibanco Holding on B3 - Bolsa, Brasil, Balcão ("B3") is used.), in the thirty (30th) days prior to the calculation, which must be carried out on the 7th (seventh) business day prior to the date of the event, grant or delivery of shares ("Pricing Period"), adjusted by the proceeds that are distributed between the Pricing Period and the scheduled date for the event, but which are not earned by the beneficiaries.